- The end of the original film, when Jurors #8 and #9 tell each other their names before departing company.

 Juror #9: Mine's McCardle. (pause) Well, so long.

-Juror #6 standing up for Juror #9 when Juror #10 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more.
-"Someone who talks that way to an old man deserves to get stepped on.
-Know what I mean?"
+- Juror #6 standing up for Juror #9, when Juror #3 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more.
+"Guy who talks like that to an old man oughta to get stepped on, you know?"

-One in the stage play, combined with a Tear Jerker after #3's Villainous Breakdown. #8 just quietly says, "He's not your boy.
+- One in the original stage play, combined with a Tear Jerker after #3's Villainous Breakdown. #8 just quietly says, "He's not your boy.
 He's somebody else. ...Let him live."